agrrh/agrrh.com/technical/jenkins_hacked.md

-Title: Mining via Atom processor
+Title: My Jenkins was hacked
 Date: 2017-07-18 07:44
 Tags: mining, hack, jenkins

-No, it is not about mining. :) The story is about infecting poor Atom-based gateway host with mining software through Jenkins web UI.
+The story is about infecting poor Atom-based gateway host with mining software through Jenkins web UI.

 Couple of days ago I noticed strange noise from my home gateway fans.
 The reason was all the 8 cores were 100% loaded with processes named `irq` and `irqbalanc1`.